nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 ```

 This was better, but chaining these operations was still awkward.
-Then I learned Rust.
+Then I learned Rust!!

 ### The Way of Rust